 Yes!
 While it’s technically winter, Barcelona’s winters are very different from other cities.
 The sun often shines, the skies are blue, and during the day, you might even find yourself stripping down to a T-shirt while enjoying a drink on a terrace!

-We actually prefer this time of year over August, when the heat is unbearable, and the city is packed with tourists.
+We actually prefer this time of year over August, when the heat is unbearable and the city is packed with tourists.

-Also, despite the usual things to do, like visiting Gaudí’s masterpieces or eating delicious tapas, you’ll also be able to enjoy charming Christmas markets and strolls under the beautiful Christmas lights that decorate the cities’ streets.
+Also, despite the usual things to do, like visiting Gaudí’s masterpieces or eating delicious tapas, you’ll also be able to enjoy charming Christmas markets and strolls under the beautiful Christmas lights that decorate the city’s streets.

 ⚠️ Important!